-The Forensic Nurse Examiners Program (formerly known as Sexual Assault Nurse Examiners program or SANE) at UnityPoint Health – Meriter strives to help victims of sexual assault, child abuse, elder abuse, and domestic violence begin the healing process.
-Since 1988, the Forensic Nurse Examiners Program has provided care to victims of all ages, races and populations.
+The Forensic Nurse Examiners Program (formerly known as Sexual Assault Nurse Examiners program or SANE) at UnityPoint Health – Meriter strives to help victims of sexual assault, child sexual abuse, elder abuse, and domestic violence begin the healing process.
+Since 1988, the Forensic Nurse Examiners Program has provided care to more than 10,000 victims of all ages, genders, races and populations.

 We recognize this is a frightening, traumatic time for victims.
 Our forensic nurses will provide a safe, compassionate exam and empower the patient to determine their plan of care, including:

 - Collection of medical-forensic evidence

 - Assistance with reporting the crime to police, when requested (mandatory reporting for children)